amu-cai/geval/README.md

     exp:turnover    9       -0.09077533     0.00147928107739624940
     exp:head        17      -0.03198173     0.00170431081987969600

-Hey, UEdin you have a problem with euros.
-Is it due to Brexit?
+Hey, UEdin, you have a problem with euros… is it due to Brexit?

 ## Another example